 In our view, there are certain points you should consider before you decide on whether to appoint permanent staff or contractors.
 It is important to get it right as it can offer huge value to your business if you do.

-Project Based or Business as Usual?
+Staff for Project Based or Business as Usual?

 It is worth considering the type of work you need to appoint a new member of staff to do.
 Will it be a one-off project or regular work you do on a day to day basis?
 For regular work, permanent staff are more suited as they become imbedded into your organisation.
 They need to have a good insight into the day to day work and running of your business; as well as, build working relationships across the organisation.
 For one-off projects, contractors are the best choice.
 They usually have very recent experience of working on similar projects.
 Not to forget, it’s also easier to class project -based contract roles as ‘outside IR35’, which can give you a wider market of contractors to choose from.